Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-DataTransferItem has 2 read-only properties:
+DataTransferItem has two read-only properties:

-• type the MIME type of the item
+kind— the kind of item (fileorstring)type— the MIME type of the item

-and it has 2 methods:
+and two methods:

-element.addEventListener('dragenter', event => {
+element.addEventListener('drop', event => {

-for (item of event.dataTrasfer.items) {
+for (const item of event.dataTransfer.items) {

 const theFile = item.getAsFile()